The Best Questions to Ask in a Job Interview

 Research the Opportunity

-• The job posting.
+• The job posting

-• The “about” page of the company’s website (as well as any parent company).
+• The “About” page of the company’s website (as well as any parent company)

 • Business websites and publications like Bloomberg, Barron’s, Yahoo Finance, Financial Times, and the Wall Street Journal.
-These websites have individual pages and news updates for many midsize and large companies.
+These sites have individual pages and news updates for many midsize and large companies.
 (For any publications you don’t subscribe to that have paywalls, you may still be able to access full-text articles via your local library.)

 Inquire About the Company